CephalofairGames/frosthaven-faq/index.md

 The special rules should not mention Priests.
 There are no Priests in this scenario.

-**Final room** - The references to other monsters are from earlier versions of the scenario.
+<strong>Final room</strong> - <span class="hidden">The references to other monsters are from earlier versions of the scenario.
 Likewise, the narrative about an audience are just flavor text.
-As for the bosses - The intent is you should use the minis from the boxes on the board, not the boxes themselves.
+As for the bosses - The intent is you should use the minis from the boxes on the board, not the boxes themselves.</span>

-**Conclusion** - Like all other scenarios, you **cannot** replay this to get the other unlock reward.
-You will eventually unlock all characters during the course of the campaign.
+<strong>Conclusion</strong> - <span class="hidden">Like all other scenarios, you <strong>cannot</strong> replay this to get the other unlock reward.
+You will eventually unlock all characters during the course of the campaign.</span>

 </details>